 When you inform donors about upcoming events or volunteer opportunities, include a story from someone who participated last year.

 The Donor Communications Lifecycle

-The nine items covered above are intended to serve as light touches.
-They remind your donors that they are part of a community and are always on your mind.
+The nine items covered above are intended to serve as light touches that fill in the gaps of your outreach.
+They remind your donors they are part of a community and are always on your mind.

 How would you feel if an organization sent you a birthday card that was accompanied by a donation reply card?
 You would probably think they really didn’t care about wishing you a happy birthday at all!
 You might even be offended that they saw your birthday as just another opportunity to solicit a donation.